How to Use our Site

 Step 1:

-This approach begins at the end of the market day with the publishing of our newest three BreakoutWatch lists.
+This approach begins at the end of the market day with the publishing of our latest watchlists.
 When you receive 'Today's Breakouts and Top Ten Report' you will know that the newest watchlists have been prepared.
 This is dated for the end of day close to which it corresponds and is then used for trading on the following market day.

 Step 2:

-Go to the site and view the BreakoutWatch.
+Go to the site and view the watchlists under the "Watchlists" menu.
 Use this to make a more thorough comparison of all the stocks currently setting up for a potential breakout on the following trading day.
+You can quickly browse through the charts for each watchlist from the "Chart Browser" tab.
+If you have already setup filters on the watchlist to select only your preferred stocks, the process will be even faster.
+(Note: Filters are limited to Platinum level subscriptions).

-You may also find it helpful to sort the list.
+You may also find it helpful to sort the watchlist.
+By default lists are ordered on descending value of Relative Strength Rank.
 Click on the column header for any column to perform a sort.
-For example, you can sort by total CE score or on the Chart Quality (CQ) score to bring stocks with higher values to the top of the list.

 Step 4:

-Review the charts of the remaining stocks and eliminate any stocks with flawed bases from consideration.
-(Note: We create a cached version of the chart for stocks on the watchlist so that charts are displayed very quickly.)
-The charts automatically display the left cup, base low and pivot point (breakout price) for each stock.
+Review the charts of the filtered stocks and eliminate any stocks with flawed bases from consideration.
+(Note: We create a cached version of the chart for stocks on the watchlist so that charts are displayed very quickly using the Chart Browser tab) The charts automatically display the characteristics of the specific chart pattern under review.

 Step 5: